-Training and support will be provided for young researchers to foster and create career paths for them to become leaders of the future interdisciplinary multisensing research field.
+Training and support will be provided for young researchers to foster and create career paths for them to become leaders of the future interdisciplinary multi sensing research field.
 When aiming at integration with previously unrelated fields, initial understanding and mutual respect of each field's fundamental aspects is mandatory, including the basic terminology, ways of thinking, types of outcomes, and prioritized values.
 Conflicts in these areas may be unconscious but thus are critical barriers that need to be explicitly and intentionally overcome at the beginning.
 To accomplish such training, interdisciplinary lecture series (by volunteering project PIs and advisors) for young members across research projects will be organized using occasions of regular biannual research area meetings.

 In addition, by utilizing ICTs, including social media, young researchers will be supported in creating an accessible environment for bold and ambitious discussions across different fields.
-The research supervisors' discretionary budget may be allocated to young researchers' internal minicollaboration projects, upon a proposal-evaluation basis, that emerge from such discussions.
-Through these activities, an atmosphere will develop that allows junior colleagues to discuss their projects with the PIs of other projects in different disciplines, thus triggering ideas for the next generation's important project to be proposed by them.
+The research supervisors' discretionary budget will be allocated to young researchers' internal mini collaboration projects, namely "Youngster's Challenge Project", upon a proposal-evaluation basis, that emerge from such discussions.

+Through these activities, an atmosphere will develop that allows junior colleagues to discuss their projects with the PIs of other projects in different disciplines, and we hope that proposals for the next generation's important project will emerge from among the young researchers in this research area.
 Moreover, with the support of PIs in different disciplines, opportunities will be provided for young researchers to attend academic conferences and meetings in other fields, and environment will be constructed that lowers the psychological hurdles related to crossing disciplinary borders towards their future development.